tomordonez/azureblog/posts/deploy-powerbi-model-azure-analysis-services.md

 * Enter a name and OK
 * Upload the CSV dataset `survey_results_public.csv` to this container

+More about containers:
+* You cannot rename a container.
+You would have to create a new container and move the data from one to the other
+* You cannot directly add a folder inside a container.
+But you can enter a folder name while uploading the files.

 **Preview the CSV file from the container**

 * This file is too big to be previewed from the container.
 You get this error: